hl2vr/hl2vr.github.io/_pages/faq.md

 ### Is the mod completely finished?

-The current release of HL2VR is a *public beta*.
-Some features are still missing or incomplete, and you may encounter bugs.
+Since the original launch of HL2VR as a *public beta*, we have pushed several significant updates improving on many aspects of the game.
+In our opinion, the mod now offers a fairly polished experience from beginning to end.
-However, the game is playable from start to finish, and we do hope you will enjoy the journey!
+However, that does not mean we are done quite yet, and there are still a few things left to do.

-For more details on the current state of the game and what we have planned for the future, please visit our [Roadmap](/roadmap).
+For more details on what we have planned for the future, please visit our [Roadmap](/roadmap).

 <br />